-If you want to drink the sunshine, I suggest you start your day with this Strawberry Orange Smoothie.
-This 3-ingredient smoothie takes just 5 minutes to make, and is packed full of vitamins and a whole lot of happiness.
+I can’t think of a better way to drink the sunshine than starting your day with this Strawberry Orange Smoothie.
+This 3-ingredient smoothie takes just 5 minutes to make, is packed full of vitamins and a whole lot of happiness – a refreshing treat for your mornings!

-I particularly love this Strawberry Orange Smoothie because of the extremely simple ingredient list, just three ingredients you guys, all fruits, no dairy.
+I particularly love this strawberry orange smoothie because of the extremely simple ingredient list, just three ingredients friends, all fruits, no dairy, super refreshing.
 And how can that color not make you happy?

 Toppings for smoothie bowl